 Switching out of Windows 10 S mode

-Windows 10 S mode comes with some serious limitations, such as restricting your browsers to Edge and only allowing apps from the Microsoft Store.
-That’s not ideal for many users, so it’s important to know how to switch out of it and back to default mode if you have a laptop that arrives in S mode.
+Windows 10 S mode has numerous limitations, including browser restrictions to Edge and only letting you use Microsoft Store apps.
+That’s not great for many, so you should know how to switch out of it and to the default mode if your laptop arrives in S mode.

 Step 1: Search for Settings in the Start Menu’s search box, and select the result to open the window.
 Choose Update & Security, then go to the Activation section.